Last update on November 23, 2020.

 As of September 15, the Netherlands added the city of Prague (its residents and other travellers arriving from Prague) to their high-risk list.
 Travellers arriving from Prague are obliged to undergo quarantine, regardless of a negative PCR test result.
 As of September 22, the whole Czech Republic was added to the list.
 More details.

-From September 18, the Czech Republic has been added to the Slovak list of "red" countries.
+From September 18, the Czech Republic was added to the Slovak list of "red" countries.
 Anyone returning from the Czech Republic, with the exception of commuters within 30 km of the nearest border crossing, students, teachers, researchers, health professionals, farmers, social workers, critical infrastructure workers, some sportsmen and artists (official measure incl. exceptions) is allowed to enter Slovakia after registering via an e-border form.
 Crossing the border is allowed with a negative test result not older than 72 hours, or undergoing a 5-day-long quarantine, including a test for Covid-19.
+More details.

 FOREIGNERS employed in the Czech Republic